milvus-io/milvus/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Please state you issue using the following template and, most importantly, in English.**
+**Please state your issue using the following template and, most importantly, in English.**

 **Describe the bug**
 A clear and concise description of what the bug is.